Catherine Trapani, Executive Director

-homeless New Yorkers and has played a key role in monitoring policy developments and their effects on constituents while advocating for improved policies for and greater access to housing assistance for survivors of domestic violence and homeless families.
-She was a founding member of United to End Homelessness and a co-author of the Roadmap to Ending Homelessness, a member of the Housing for Vulnerable Families Coalition, a member of the Steering Committee and Co-Chair of the Housing Committee for the Coalition of Domestic Violence Residential Providers and Co-Chair of the Domestic Violence and Economic Justice Taskforce.
+homeless New Yorkers and has played a key role in monitoring policy developments and their effects on constituents while advocating for improved policies for and greater access to housing assistance for survivors of domestic violence and people experiencing homelessness.
+She is a member of the Steering Committee of the NYC Continuum of Care, the Coordinated Assessment Placement System Committee, the Family Homeless Coalition, the Eviction Prevention Roundtable, United for Housing, The Mayor and Comptrollers’ Taskforce on Nonprofit Contracting.
+Catherine was also a member of the Nonprofit Resiliency Committee, was a founding member of United to End Homelessness and a co-author of the Roadmap to Ending Homelessness, a member of the Housing for Vulnerable Families Coalition, a member of the Steering Committee and Co-Chair of the Housing Committee for the Coalition of Domestic Violence Residential Providers and Co-Founder of the Domestic Violence and Economic Justice Taskforce.

 programs and helped design and implement the first rapid rehousing program for survivors of domestic violence in New York City.
 Prior to that, Catherine was a Senior Client Advocate at a Safe Horizon emergency shelter, providing

 Catherine Trapani received her BA from McGill University in sociology specializing in deviance, culture

 Eric Lee joined Homeless Services United in November, 2009.
 Since graduating from SUNY Albany in 2008, Eric has focused on helping various underserved and marginalized populations.
 In August, 2008, he received an official Citation from NYS Assembly Member Ellen Young for his volunteer work on healthcare issues of immigrants at The American Cancer Society- Asian Initiatives.
 He completed AmeriCorps’ Public Allies program in June 2009, serving as a Community Organizer for a parent-led advocacy group working towards increasing inclusion for children with special needs in NYC public schools.